andrewchristman/andrewchristman.github.io/_portfolio/paperscorer.md

      class="doc-shot--detail">

 3. You will see a breakdown of how many sheets were scanned successfully and how many failed.
 4. To correct the errors, you must find the sheets that failed.
 Scroll down in the window and find the scans that have a red status bar.
+Click the page number you want to view.

    <img src="/assets/images/07-red-status-bar.png"
-     alt="Red status bar image"
+     alt="Red status bar and page number link image" class="doc-shot">
-     class="doc-shot">

 5. Once you have found the failed sheets, note the names of the affected students.